Coffee as a cash crop has the potential to unlock wealth in rural areas across Africa and to provide sustainable livelihoods for millions of people.

 Training of Coffee Agronomists

 Based on nationally agreed standardised extension training materials, we initiate and coordinate the training of agronomists.
-These are from the producing districts, in both public and private sectors, using the latest coffee-specific knowledge on good agricultural practices, including also environmental, social and climate change issues.
-Our objective is that through an integrated national coffee extension capacity, farmers will be empowered to improve their yields, and thus their livelihoods, on an economically sustainable basis.
+These are from the producing districts, in both the public and private sectors.
+Training utilises the latest coffee-specific knowledge on good agricultural practices, including also environmental, social and climate change issues.
+Our objective is that through an integrated national coffee extension capacity, farmers will be empowered to improve their yields, and thus their livelihoods, on an economically-sustainable basis.

 District Coffee Shows

-District Coffee Shows make coffee interesting and relevant to a rural population far from the international markets and consumers.
-They provide farmers with opportunities to taste coffee, learn about the market, see what is available for farm equipment and tools, fertiliser and inputs supplies and how to cope with a changing climate.
+District Coffee Shows make coffee interesting and relevant to a rural population living far from international markets and consumers.
+They provide farmers with opportunities to taste coffee; learn about the market; see what is available for farm equipment and tools, fertiliser and inputs supplies; and learn how to cope with a changing climate.
 It’s a great day out enjoyed by all, and a useful learning experience, as many stories have confirmed.